carbon-language/carbon-lang/llvm/docs/CMake.rst

   details.

 **LLVM_INCLUDE_EXAMPLES**:BOOL
   Generate build targets for the LLVM examples.
 Defaults to ON.
-You can use that option for disabling the generation of build targets for the LLVM examples.
+You can use this option to disable the generation of build targets for the LLVM examples.

 **LLVM_BUILD_TESTS**:BOOL
   Build LLVM unit tests.
 Defaults to OFF.
 Targets for building each unit test are generated in any case.
-You can build a specific unit test with the target *UnitTestNameTests* (where at this time *UnitTestName* can be ADT, Analysis, ExecutionEngine, JIT, Support, Transform, VMCore; see the subdirectories of *unittests* for an updated list.)
+You can build a specific unit test using the targets defined under *unittests*, such as ADTTests, IRTests, SupportTests, etc. (Search for ``add_llvm_unittest`` in the subdirectories of *unittests* for a complete list of unit tests.)
 It is possible to build all unit tests with the target *UnitTests*.

 **LLVM_INCLUDE_TESTS**:BOOL
   Generate build targets for the LLVM unit tests.
 Defaults to ON.
-You can use that option for disabling the generation of build targets for the LLVM unit tests.
+You can use this option to disable the generation of build targets for the LLVM unit tests.

 **LLVM_APPEND_VC_REV**:BOOL